 Magical Beginnings, Enchanted Lives

 These were my favorite baby book tips.
-There are of course many other good baby books too, and we try to add baby book tips at the end of many articles if we know books that are good and relevant for the issues dealt with in a particular article.
+There are of course many other good baby books too, and I try to add baby book tips at the end of many articles if we know books that are good and relevant for the issues dealt with in a particular article.
 If you know of a book that should be added to the list; drop me a line!

 Now head over to our Baby Care Tips, for many articles and tips on how to take care of your little one.